cloud-custodian/cloud-custodian/docs/source/azure/azurefunctions.rst

 providing the same servicePlanName with all policies or use the default name.

 Execution in Azure functions comes with a default set of configurations for the provisioned resources.
-To override these setting you must set 'provision-options' with one of the following
+To override these settings you must set 'provision-options' with one of the following
 keys:

 - location (default: West US 2)
 - appInsightsLocation (default: West US 2)
 - servicePlanName (default: cloud-custodian)
-- sku (default: Standard)
+- sku (default: Basic)
-- skuCode (default: S1)
+- skuCode (default: B1)
 - workerSize (default: 0)

 The location allows you to choose the region to deploy the resource group and resources that will be